NREL/EvoProtGrad/docs/index.md

 EvoProtGrad is a Python package for sampling mutations near a wild type protein.
-Directed **evo**lution on a **pro**tein sequence with **grad**ient-based discrete Markov chain monte carlo (MCMC) enables users to compose models that predict a specific protein function with pretrained models such as protein language models (PLMs) to guide and constrain directed evolution.
-EvoProtGrad natively integrates with 🤗 HuggingFace PLMs via the [transformers](https://huggingface.co/docs/transformers/index) library.
+Directed **evo**lution on a **pro**tein sequence with **grad**ient-based discrete Markov chain monte carlo (MCMC) enables users to compose their custom protein models that map sequence to function with various pretrained models, including protein language models (PLMs).
+The library is designed to natively integrate with 🤗 HuggingFace and supports PLMs from the [transformers](https://huggingface.co/docs/transformers/index) library.

-The underlying technique for composable directed evolution is based on a variant of discrete MCMC that use *gradients* of a differentiable target function (i.e., a "product of experts") to rapidly explore protein fitness landscapes *in sequence space*.
-This approach is designed to be more efficient and effective than brute force and random discrete search.
+The underlying search technique is based on a variant of discrete MCMC that uses gradients of a *differentiable* compositional target function to rapidly explore a protein's fitness landscape in sequence space.
+We allow users to compose their own custom target function for MCMC by leveraging the Product of Experts MCMC paradigm.
+Each model is an "expert" that contributes its own knowledge about the protein's fitness landscape to the overall target function.
+Our MCMC sampler is designed to be more efficient and effective than brute force and random search while maintaining most of the generality and flexibility.

 See our [publication](https://doi.org/10.1088/2632-2153/accacd) for more details.